 Students admitted into the Harmony program will be qualified through testing and medical records.
 The program cannot accept students with behavior disorders.
-For more information about the program including fee structure, interested families should contact Director Melissa Bryant at 931-398-5346 or email@example.com.
+For more information about the program including fee structure, interested families should contact Director Kelli Bolton at firstname.lastname@example.org.

-Columbia Academy’s Digital Learning Environment is designed to equip our students with cutting-edge technology, training, and engaging tools to help them prepare and train for exemplary lives of Christian leadership and service in a world that is becoming increasingly dependent on technology.
+Columbia Academy’s Digital Learning Environment is designed to equip our students with cutting-edge technology, training, and engaging tools to help them prepare and train for exemplary lives of Christian service and leadership in a world that is becoming increasingly dependent upon technology.

 In 2010, Columbia Academy became the first school in the state of Tennessee to implement a 1:1 iPad program.
-We provide students many ways to access online information.
-Three computer labs, library computer access, and the school’s 1:1 program in grades 3-12 provide a plethora of opportunities for CA students to access online resources.
+We provide students with many ways to access online information, including computer labs, library computer access, and the school’s 1:1 program (in grades 1-12) providing a plethora of opportunities for CA students to access online resources.

 LIBRARY / MEDIA CENTER

-There are three library/media center locations serving Jr. Kindergarten through 12th grade at CA. Librarian Hannah Irish oversees all three centers with the assistance of Kari Robinson at the Upper School.
+There are three library/media center locations serving Jr. Kindergarten through 12th grade at CA. Librarian Brandy Love oversees all three centers with the assistance of Maliaka Ballard at the Upper School.
 In the new world of libraries, CA offers the conventional library enhanced with new technology.
 Each library location includes hardcover books, e-books and access to iPads or Google Chromebooks.

 The Lonnie Lee Safely Memorial Library is located in Vest Hall and serves grades Jr. K-6 grades.
 Classes are available for Jr. Kindergarten – 6th grades.
 Jr. Kindergarten and Kindergarten meet once a week for 35 minutes.
-The last ten minutes of class are spent completing movement based learning activities that stimulate the brain and foster right/left brain development. (click here for more info on TLC).
+The last ten minutes of class are spent completing movement based learning activities that stimulate the brain and foster right/left brain development.
 Grades 1-6 meet for a 40 minute class for library lessons that include story time, book reviews, author and illustrator studies, library skill lessons, and book checkout.
 Open book checkout time is from 7:45 -10:40 a.m. on Tuesday and Thursday.

 The Spring Hill Campus library serves Jr. K-4th grades.
 The Librarian works at the Spring Hill campus two mornings a week.
 Jr. Kindergarten – 4th grade meet once a week for a 40 minute class for library lessons that include story time, book reviews, author and illustrator studies, library skill lessons, and check out.

 The Glenn H. Stephenson Memorial Library, a division of the CA Library Media Center, is located in Polk Hall.
-The library assistant, Kari Robinson, manages the collection for grades 7-12, which is overseen by the librarian.
 The library is open from 7:30 a.m. – 3:15 p.m. daily for book checkout and research.
 The library houses three Google Chromebooks and a printer for student use.
 All students in grades 7-12 use an iPad for their daily notes and research in addition to many learning applications.